-The best learning environment for your child is the real world (and other people) because it’s filled with sensory stimuli that engage many parts of their brain.
+The physical world provides the best learning environment for your child because it’s filled with sensory stimuli that engage many parts of their brain.
 Apps on mobile phones and computer games only engage their brains in a limited capacity.

 What Are the Best Free Preschool Apps?